tryigit/PlayIntegrityFix/README.md

 > [!NOTE]
 > Shamiko module is pushing 32bit support and causing an error, report this to the Shamiko developer.
 Shamiko is excluded for now.

-> [!NOTE]
-> If you want to re-enable Lsposed logs, just disable the module.

 # China?
 Since all users generally use this module, Chinese Rom developments are integrated into this module.
 So this module is recommended for Chinese Rom.